orel33/js-y86/README.md

 ## This Fork

 This version is available on <https://github.com/orel33/js-y86> and is in action at [University of Bordeaux](http://dept-info.labri.fr/ENSEIGNEMENT/archi/js-y86/index.html).
-This is GitHub fork of the origin repository at <https://github.com/xsznix/js-y86/>.
+This is a GitHub fork of the origin repository at <https://github.com/xsznix/js-y86/>.

 ## License